AMETEK Inc. (AME) Stock: A Closer Look at the Analyst Ratings - News Heater

 AME) stock’s latest price update

-AMETEK Inc. (NYSE: AME)’s stock price has decreased by -0.50 compared to its previous closing price of 159.72.
-However, the company has seen a 0.68% increase in its stock price over the last five trading sessions.
+The stock price of AMETEK Inc. (NYSE: AME) has plunged by -1.96 when compared to previous closing price of 156.04, but the company has seen a -3.74% decline in its stock price over the last five trading sessions.

 AME’s Market Performance

-AMETEK Inc. (AME) has experienced a 0.68% rise in stock performance for the past week, with a 0.90% rise in the past month, and a 9.84% rise in the past quarter.
-The volatility ratio for the week is 1.56%, and the volatility levels for the past 30 days are at 1.46% for AME.
-The simple moving average for the past 20 days is 0.28% for AME’s stock, with a 10.15% simple moving average for the past 200 days.
+AME’s stock has fallen by -3.74% in the past week, with a monthly drop of -2.86% and a quarterly rise of 4.83%.
+The volatility ratio for the week is 1.27% while the volatility levels for the last 30 days are 1.48% for AMETEK Inc. The simple moving average for the past 20 days is -3.40% for AME’s stock, with a 5.39% simple moving average for the past 200 days.

 Analysts’ Opinion of AME